 The last pricing model is a credit-based model.
 This can take many forms depending on the consultancy company.
 The first model is a fixed price per test type and complexity with minimal scoping.
 The other, which is becoming more common is a price for a credit which equates to several hours per tester.
 You buy an allotment of credits to be applied to tests as you see fit.
 If you buy a large number of credits, you may get a discount per credit bringing the testing cost down.
 So, if you are looking for a partner for a large amount of testing that provides flexibility, looking for a partner that provides a credit model may be best.

 When it comes to penetration testing, you rarely need to have the tester on site.
-This is, even more, the case with API penetration testing, where the tester can complete all testing remotely, so this provides an opportunity to help manage cost.
+This is even more, the case with API penetration testing, where the tester can complete all testing remotely, so this provides an opportunity to help reduce pentest costs.
 Since the tester should not need to come on-site, outside of preference, engaging a testing company that is outside of the US, Europe or Australia will offer up lower-cost testing resources as well.
 A resource from Malaysia or India will typically be less than a US-based tester.
 However, if you are wanting a resource to come on-site, it is highly recommended that you engage with a company that has a tester in your region as it is common for the cost of travel to be passed along in the contract.

-How Much do API Pentest Costs Vary from One Industry to the Next?
+How Much Do API Pentest Costs Vary from One Industry to the Next?

 When it comes to penetration testing and API penetration testing, the industry typically does not affect the overall cost of the engagement.

-At present, the only types of penetration test that may increase the overall cost of the engagement would be related to IoT or device testing that utilizes API endpoints to communicate.
+At present, the only types of penetration tests that may increase the overall cost of the engagement would be related to IoT or device testing that utilizes API endpoints to communicate.
 This is due to needing a specialized set of skills to do testing against these devices, along with additional tools and hardware.

-IoT or device pen tests that involve API adds significant cost and skill requirements.
+IoT or device pen tests that involve API add significant cost and skill requirements.
 This typically is reserved for the medical, automotive, and electronics verticals.
 Beyond this, API penetration testing is the same regardless of the type of application or industry the business is in.

 Costs of Vendor Testing Vs In House Testing